VIEW ALL BLOG POSTS

 Golden Chia Pudding

 This recipe features two spices that we love and that are two other superfoods you probably have in your pantry: cinnamon and turmeric.
-Whipped up into a golden-hued pudding, it’s topped with a coconut whipped “cream” and made with our lovely organic Whole Milk Kefir. check out this recipe here, add your favorite toppings, and spoon your way to excellent gut health!
+Whipped up into a golden-hued pudding, it’s topped with a coconut whipped “cream” and made with our organic Whole Milk Kefir.
+Check out this recipe here, add your favorite toppings, and spoon your way to excellent gut health!

 9. Avocado Kefir Chia Pudding